-Earlier this month, the New York Governor announced a package designed to “combat Domestic Violence and Gender-Based Violence” as part of his 2021 State of the State directive.
+Earlier this month, the New York Governor announced a package designed to “combat Domestic Violence and Gender-Based Violence” as part of the 2021 State of the State directive.

 This couldn’t come soon enough.
 As a law firm that fights for victims here in New York, we’ve seen a huge rise in certain abuse cases since the pandemic began.